fkooman/php-saml-sp/README.md

 A SAML Service Provider (SP) with an easy API to use SAML authentication from your existing PHP applications.

-**NOTE**: this project did NOT receive a comprehensive security audit yet.
-Do **NOT** use it in production until there is a 1.0 release!
+**NOTE**: this project did NOT receive a comprehensive security audit yet!

+**NOTE**: do NOT use it in production until there is a 1.0 release!

 # Why